mattia-toffolon/Trusted-List-Navigation/README.md

  <br/>

 # Some concepts about the implementation of TLN application
-This application interacts with the EU Trusted List API to retrieve data at [EU Trust Services](https://esignature.ec.europa.eu/efda/home/#/screen/home) and provide useful search and display functions to **analize EU trusted services data**.<br />
+This application interacts with the [EU Trusted List API](https://esignature.ec.europa.eu/efda/swagger-ui.html) to retrieve [EU Trust Services](https://esignature.ec.europa.eu/efda/home/#/screen/home) data and provide useful search and display functions to **analize EU trusted services data**.<br />
-The API interaction is done over http protocol at the time of application launch.
-One call is made for retrieving country code and name, and the other is made for retrieving all the providers and services for every country.<br />
+The API interaction is done over **http protocol** at application launching time.
+One call is made for **retrieving country code and name** (using */tl-browser/api/v1/search/countries_list* service), and the other is made for retrieving all the providers and services for every country (using
+*/tl-browser/api/v1/search/tsp_list* service).<br />
-The calls to API services retrieve data in json format, and this data is stored as JSONObject and converted in Country, Provider, Service, Type objects only if it is needed.
+The calls to API services retrieve data in **json format**, and this data is **stored as JSONObject** and parsed in Country, Provider, Service, Type objects only if it is needed.
 In this way only two http calls are done so their time overhead is reduced at a minimum point.  <br/>
-Moreover only needed countries are parsed in specific object so the time and space complexity is reduced.
-It is important to note that a county with its data is parsed to specific objects only one time, then is kept in case of future use.<br />
+Moreover **only needed countries are parsed** in specific object so the time and space complexity is reduced at the lowest level.
+It is important to note that a county with its complete data is **parsed** to specific objects **only the first time**, then is kept in case of future use.<br />
-When a country data is needed it is parsed in a Country object that contains a collection of Providers objects and every Provider contains its services in a multimap using as key the service type.
+Country complete data is parsed in a *Country object* that contains a **collection of Providers objects** and every Provider contains its **Service objects** in a **multimap** using as **key** the **ServiceType**.
 Doing like that we can obtain a minimal time complexity to retrieve services by type.<br />
 Every Service object contains attributes for type, status and others minor informations.<br />
-When the user starts a new search a Query object is created.
-This Query object contains all the selected countries objects (with all their data), and for each selection the user make, it compute a subset of informations from the initial set of countries that mach the user selection.
-At the end of the selections only the services that meet them will remains, and they can be shown.<br />
+When the user starts a new search a **Query object** is created.
+This Query object **contains all the selected countries objects** (with all their data), and **for each selection** the user make, it **compute and store a subset of informations** from the initial set of countries that mach the user selection.
+At the end of the selections only the services that meet the selections will remains, and they can be shown.<br />

 # External libraries and functionality used in TNL application
 - **org.openjfx** libraries to build the graphical user interface